-Peyman Hekmatpour is a Ph.D. candidate in the department of sociology at the University of Oklahoma.
-His research focuses on Cross-National Sociology, Quantitative Analyses, Environmental Sociology, and Sociology of Religion.
-More specifically, Peyman's research uses quantitative data analyses to examine the intersection of cultural and material factors, as well as local and global forces contributing to the perpetuation of global stratification in its multiple manifestations including environmental, economic, political, and gender inequalities observed within and between nations.
-His research has been published in top-tier academic journals including Social Problems, British Journal of Sociology, and International Journal of Sociology.
-Moreover, Peyman has a record of presenting his research in national conferences such as the American Sociological Association (ASA) and the Society for the Scientific Study of Religion (SSSR).
+Dr. Peyman Hekmatpour is a Teaching Assistant Professor in the Department of Sociology at Oklahoma State University - Tulsa.
+His research focuses on Global & Transnational Sociology, Quantitative Methods, Environmental Sociology, and Religion.
+More specifically, Peyman's research uses advanced quantitative methods of data analysis to examine the intersection of cultural and material factors, as well as local and global forces contributing to the perpetuation of global stratification and inequalities observed within and between nations.
+His research has been published in top-tier academic journals, including Environmental Research, Social Problems, British Journal of Sociology, Comparative Sociology, and International Journal of Sociology.

 Peyman received his Ph.D. in Sociology from the University of Oklahoma in 2022.
 He was selected the OU Department of Sociology Outstanding Doctoral Student of the Year in 2019.
 Peyman was also awarded the Nancy L. Mergler Dissertation Completion Fellowship at the University of Oklahoma.

 As a faculty member in the Department of Sociology at OSU - Tulsa, Peyman teaches the following courses:

 Quantitative Methods (SOC 4243)

 Environmental Inequalities (4433)

 Race & Ethnic Relations (SOC 3133)